Skip to content

 Lifetime cost and benefit comparison between online learning and university degree

-Compare lifetime financial outcome of online learning versus university degree over career.
-Enter online program cost and see the result instantly.
+Compare lifetime financial outcome of online learning versus a traditional university degree — tuition, opportunity cost, and salary trajectory.

 What this tool does